 How Does a Breast Reduction Surgery Work?Body Plastic Surgery

-Having firm, proportioned, and average-size breasts makes a female's body more attractive and appealing.
+Having firm, proportioned, and average-size breasts is what makes a female’s body more attractive and appealing.
 However, having beautiful breasts is not as easy as it sounds.
-Many women with overly large breasts cannot reduce their breasts' size by going on a diet or having a regular exercise plan.
-Hence, they choose surgical treatment to improve their appearance and reduce the discomforts caused by their excessively large breasts (gigantomastia).
+Many women with overly large breasts cannot reduce their breasts’ size by going on a diet or having a regular exercise plan, so they choose surgical treatment to improve their appearance and reduce the discomforts caused by their excessively large breasts (gigantomastia).

 What Is Breast Reduction Surgery?

 Breast reduction surgery, also known as breast reduction mammoplasty, is a major operation in which the extra fats, tissues, and skin are removed from the breast to make it look better.
 Women with abnormally large breasts (Macromastia) usually suffer from rash under the breasts, shoulder and neck pain, backache, numb fingers, physical activity limitations, and low self-confidence.
 Breast reduction surgery can eliminate all these problems by making the breasts smaller and firmer.